Hey, I'm Paul 👋

 Towards the end of college, I found out about "prestigious" places to work like McKinsey & Company, Goldman Sachs or Google.
 My ego and drive to prove myself took over and I was determined to land a job at one of those places

 I had a conversation with someone that told me I didn't go to the "right schools" (meaning Ivy Leagues) and that I probably wouldn't land a job in consulting.
 That motivated me further!

 Paul Graham captures my mindset at the time better than I could:

 Prestige is like a powerful magnet that warps even your beliefs about what you enjoy.
 It causes you to work not on what you like, but what you'd like to like.

 In my senior year, I went a bit wild, applying to 150+ of those companies and got rejected from every single one.
 I ended up landing a job at GE.
 After a few months of working in Cincinnati and being frustrated with the corporate world, I resumed trying to break into the prestigious world of the consulting industry.

 As luck would have it, I found a random posting for a research gig at McKinsey on Monster.com (yes, really) and ended up landing the job.

-I'd be lying if I had any lessons there for you about landing a job other that keep searching, don't give up and stay a bit delusional about your abilities .
+I'd be lying if I had any lessons there for you about landing a job other than keep searching, don't give up, and stay a bit delusional about your abilities.